Organized by the Office for Parish Service and Support, Office for Child and Youth Protection and Office for Catechetical Formation

 HIGH SCHOOL TEEN PROGRAM High School Teen Program is a faith-formation sacramental program in which the students are prepared to receive the sacraments of initiation.

-KIDS OUT OF SEQUENCE Kids who come to R.E. programs have missed some years of R.E. and have missed the reception of First Penance, First Communion, or Confirmation.
+STUDENTS OUT OF SEQUENCE Students who come to R.E. programs have missed some years of R.E. and have missed the reception of First Penance, First Communion, or Confirmation.

 Other: